apple/swift-argument-parser/Documentation/02 Arguments, Options, and Flags.md

 Verbose: false, name: --verbose, file: Tomás
 ```

 The `.scanningForValue` strategy, on the other hand, looks ahead in the list of command-line inputs and uses the first un-prefixed value as the input, even if that requires skipping over other flags or options.
-If `name` were defined as `@Option(parsing: . scanningForValue) var name: String`, the parser would look ahead to find `Tomás`, then pick up parsing where it left off to get the `--verbose` flag:
+If `name` were defined as `@Option(parsing: .scanningForValue) var name: String`, the parser would look ahead to find `Tomás`, then pick up parsing where it left off to get the `--verbose` flag:

 ```
 % example --name --verbose Tomás